engineersubhadip/Basics/Javascript/OOPS-1/guide.md

 7. When we call a function using the `new` keyword, then inside the function we create a new empty object and `this` is pointing to the newly created object.
 And by default we return the newly created object.

+Every time we `call the function` using the `new keyword`, a new empty object gets created and `this keyword` points to the empty object

 **Note**

 In case of Nested Function, we are only concerned about the function inside which we are writing `this` and how that function is getting called.
 Not the other function which encapsulates it.